burhanerdem/KaloriTakip/README.md

 ## Note on Localization

 The current user interface and some hardcoded text elements are in Turkish.
 The food database files (`FoodData_Central_foundation_food_json_2025-04-24.json`, `surveyDownload.json`) contain food descriptions primarily in English, but these are parsed and displayed within the Turkish UI.

-## Potential Future Enhancements

-*   User-definable daily targets for calories and macronutrients.
-*   A dedicated recipe builder with automatic nutrition calculation from ingredients.
-*   More detailed nutrient tracking (e.g., vitamins, minerals, micronutrients).
-*   Multi-language support for the UI.
-*   Water intake tracking.
-*   Exercise logging and calorie expenditure estimates.
-*   Option for cloud synchronization (would require a backend infrastructure).

----

-This README provides a good overview for anyone looking to understand or contribute to your project!